Velnota/FAQ/README.md

-# Velnota Support Center
+# Velnota Help Center

 Uses Jekyll and [Odin theme](https://github.com/TeaGuns/odin).

-You can contribute to the Velnota support center by agreeing to the given license.
+You can contribute to the Velnota help center by agreeing to the given license.

 License is under Mozilla Public License 2.0